 Cindy AbbottBib Number: 60

-Cindy Abbott, 56, was born and raised in Nebraska.
-After graduation from California State University, Fullerton, with a Master’s Degree in Kinesiology in 1996, she became an instructor there.
-She currently lives with her husband Larry and daughter Teshia in Irvine, California.
-She teaches Health Science at California State University, Fullerton.
+Cindy Abbott, 58, was born and raised in Nebraska.
+After graduation from California State University, Fullerton, with a Master’s Degree in Kinesiology in 1996, she became a professor there and taught Health Science for 23 years.
 Cindy has always been drawn to the world of extreme sports.
 Already an extreme scuba diver and underwater videographer, in 2007, at the age of 48, she took up mountain climbing with the single goal of standing on the top of the world.
-A few months after she began training, Cindy was diagnosed with a serious and rare disease (Wegener’s Granulomatosis), but she was determined to achieve her dream and on May 23, 2010, after 54 days of working her way up the mountain, Cindy stepped onto the summit of Mt.
-Everest, holding the National Organization of Rare Disorders (NORD) banner.
+A few months after she began training, Cindy was diagnosed with a serious and rare disease (Wegener’s granulomatosis), but she was determined to achieve her dream and on May 23, 2010, after 51 days of working her way up the mountain, Cindy stepped onto the summit of Mt.
+Everest holding the National Organization of Rare Disorders (NORD) banner.

 Cindy learned about the Iditarod in the early 1990’s, while taking an Environmental Exercise Physiology course.
 But it wasn’t until 2004, that she came to Alaska and took her first ride on a dog sled.
-In 2011, she began working under the guidance of Lance Mackey’s Comeback Kennel.
-She immediately fell in love with the sport, the Alaskan people and culture, but most of all, she fell in love with the world’s most amazing athletes – the dogs!
+In 2011, she began working under Lance Mackey’s Comeback Kennel.
+She immediately fell in love with the sport, the Alaskan people and culture, but most of all; she fell in love with the world’s most amazing athletes – the dogs!

 On March 3, 2013, Cindy started her first Iditarod.
 About 20 miles out, she injured her leg and thought that she may have to scratch at the first checkpoint.
 After resting for a few hours, she felt better and decided to run to the next checkpoint.
 In this way, Cindy went from checkpoint to checkpoint until, on day 10 and 630 miles into the race, her condition worsened and, for the safety of her team, she scratched at Kaltag.
 When she got back to Anchorage, she was told that her pelvis was broken in two places!